Jihadi John: Mohammed Emwazi

 Later, Emwazi and his friends were permitted to return to Britain, where Emwazi met with Qureshi in late 2009.
 The Post quoted Qureshi as saying that Emwazi was "incensed" at the way he had been treated.
 Emwazi moved to Kuwait shortly afterward, where (according to emails he wrote to Qureshi), he worked for a computer company.
 Emwazi returned to London twice, however, and, on the second visit, he made plans to wed a woman in Kuwait.

 In June 2010, Emwazi was detained by counter-terrorism officials in Britain, who searched and fingerprinted him, and blocked him from returning to Kuwait.
-In an email four months later to Qureshi, Emwazi expressed sympathy for Aafia Siddiqui, an al-Qaeda operative who had just been sentenced in US federal court for assault and attempted murder.
+In an email four months later to Qureshi, Emwazi expressed sympathy for Aafia Siddiqui who had just been sentenced in US federal court for assault and attempted murder.
 Qureshi said he last heard from Emwazi when Emwazi sought advice from him in January 2012.
 Close friends of Emwazi interviewed by the Post said that he was "desperate to leave the country" and one friend stated that Emwazi unsuccessfully tried to travel to Saudi Arabia to teach English in 2012.
 Sometime after January 2012, Emwazi travelled to Syria, where he apparently contacted his family and at least one of his friends.

 In March 2015, the media reported that his mother had recognised Jihadi John's voice as her son's; meanwhile, his father denied that this had happened or that Emwazi was Jihadi John.